geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 Ensure your Kafka and Zookeeper instances are running.
 You can use Kafka's [quickstart](http://kafka.apache.org/documentation.html#quickstart) to get Kafka/Zookeeper instances up and running quickly.

-There are now three versions of Kafka that are supported with GeoMesa, and there are separate tutorials for each build.

 Download and Build the Tutorial
 --------------------------